| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 trailing edge.
 That should equalize with a flat top with a wickerbill.
 This will allow me

 to use up what I have on hand (hopefully not too fast though).
+All rules have remained the same for 2009 except for a modification

 of the passing points qualifying system in the heats.
 As before you will get a fixed